 Why Nonprofits Need to Track Email Metrics

 As the popularity of other forms of communication rises and falls with the whims of the people, email marketing seems to be incredibly resilient as audiences continue to open and read emails and nonprofit organizations persist in sending them.

-According to M+R Benchmarks, nonprofit email list size increased in 2020, and overall nonprofit email volume also increased by 17%.
-And there are plenty of good reasons that email works.
+According to M+R Benchmarks, nonprofit email list size increased by 7% in 2021, and for every 1,000 fundraising messages sent, nonprofits raised $78.
+This means that several nonprofits successfully acquired many donors via email marketing.
 But to craft an effective email marketing strategy, you have to understand the impact that your emails are having on your audience.
-And the way to gain that understanding is metrics.
+And the way to gain that understanding is through metrics.

 Measuring the right data points using email marketing services for nonprofits can help you craft communications that engage and retain donors, ultimately leading to better trust, loyalty, and of course, donations.